imagej/imagej.github.io/_pages/Fpbioimage.md

 Source code
 -----------

-The source code for the FPBioimage FIJI plugin is {% include github org='fpbioimage ' repo='FPBioimageHelper-FIJI ' %}.
+The source code for the FPBioimage FIJI plugin is {% include github org='fpbioimage' repo='FPBioimageHelper-FIJI' %}.

-The source code for the FPBioimage web app can also be accessed {% include github org='fpbioimage ' repo='unity ' %}.
+The source code for the FPBioimage web app can also be accessed {% include github org='fpbioimage' repo='unity' %}.

 Publication
 -----------